ddvca/2022-bishkek/README.md

 # 2022-bishkek
-Files for the seminar in Bishkek, Kyrgyzstan
+Files for the seminar in Bishkek, Kyrgyzstan and in Tbilisi, Georgia

 ## The articles about the project: